Sugar on the Brain & Belly!

 The effects of glucose and other forms of sugar on the brain may be the most profound in diabetes - either type 1 or type 2.
 High blood glucose levels can affect the brain’s functional connectivity, which links brain regions that share functional properties, and brain matter.
 It can cause the brain to atrophy or shrink.
 And it can lead to small-vessel disease, which restricts blood flow in the brain, causing cognitive difficulties and, if severe enough, spurring the development of vascular dementia.

-A Functional Medicine approach that addresses diet, physical activity, and gut health can help optimize glycemic control and prevent the onset of dis-ease associated with diabetes and insulin resistance.
+A Functional Medicine approach that addresses diet, physical activity, and gut health can help optimise glycemic control and prevent the onset of dis-ease associated with diabetes and insulin resistance.

 My top diet tips are:

-The broader message is that by removing the “insults” and optimizing health we have a far better chance for living a long and healthy life!
+The broader message is that by removing the “insults” and optimising health we have a far better chance for living a long and healthy life!

 If any of this has resonated with you, please consider booking a spot at my upcoming Functional Day Retreat: Healthy For Life! - you will leave informed and with a practical roadmap to follow - for life!